Wyamio/Wyam.Web/Input/getting-started/configuration.md

     .Install("Microsoft.CodeAnalysis.Scripting");
 ```

-From the `Install(...)` method you can also specify the acceptable package version(s) and whether prerelease and/or unlisted packages should be allowed.
+From the `Install()` method you can also specify the acceptable package version(s) and whether prerelease and/or unlisted packages should be allowed.
 The `versionSpec` argument takes a string that matches the standard NuGet version specifications defined at https://docs.nuget.org/create/versioning

 By default, packages are downloaded to `\packages`.
 If you want to change this, set `Packages.Path` to the relative folder where you want packages to be downloaded.
 For example, you could set this to a system-wide folder if you have several scripts that share the same packages.